 Water hyacinth is an aquatic plant that has a slender rootstock kind of stalked leaves.
-These leaves are then cut and dried so that they can be woven in baskets and other home decor and home furniture products.
+These leaves are then cut and dried to be woven in baskets and other home decor and furniture products.
 Water hyacinth is widely found in Vietnam, especially in the waterways south of Hanoi.

 Water hyacinth grows on the water and floats where the water runs.
-The plant also has flowers on it that will grow throughout the northern Vietnamese four seasons.
-Even in the rainy season when the water rises in the waterways, the plant will remain green and small violets can be seen as flowering on the water hyacinth.
+The plant also has flowers that will grow throughout the northern Vietnamese four seasons.
+Even in the rainy season, when the water rises in the waterways, the plant will remain green, and small violets can be seen as flowering on the water hyacinth.

 Water hyacinth is an extremely fast-growing plant, especially during the springtime.
-For the plant to grow it needs to have water.
-But it is also considered one of the most evasive plants in the world for the waterways.
+For the plant to grow, it needs to have water.
+But it is also considered one of the most evasive plants worldwide for the waterways.

-Water Hyacinth – A Menace on the Waterways.
+Water Hyacinth – Once A Menace on the Waterways.

-For a long time, water hyacinth was considered to be a useless plant that was harmful to the waterways and the environment of Vietnam and other parts of the world.
-In about 2000 the locals in the Mekong Delta area where a lot of the water hyacinth grows started to dry and weave the water hyacinth plants into home decor and other objects.
+For a long time, water hyacinth was considered a useless plant harmful to the waterways and the environment of Vietnam and other parts of the world.
+The local weavers in the Mekong Delta area of Vietnam, where a lot of the water hyacinth grows, started to dry and weave the water hyacinth plants into home decor and other objects.

 Drying Water Hyacinth

-Despite the fact that water hyacinth is an extremely invasive plant that can choke the waterways, it is also quite a complicated plant to dry correctly.
+Even though water hyacinth is a highly invasive plant that can choke the waterways, it is also quite complicated to dry correctly.
 The plant must be dried carefully so that the water hyacinth remains pliable when weaving and will not crack when woven.
 This means it has to be dried in the correct manner and correct temperature.